Caffé latte, Cappuccino And Cortado - What's The Difference?

 But what in the world really is the difference between these coffee types?

 Since it is so fast to get lost in the coffee jungle, we have made a simple overview of what the various coffee drinks consist of – so it may be a little easier the next time you have to choose between a caffe latte, cappuccino or cortado.

 I’m an affiliate.
 I hope you love the products I recommend!
 Just so you know, I may collect a share of sales or other compensation from the links on this page.
 Thank you if you use my links, I really appreciate it!

 Coffee drinks without milk

-Espresso: An espresso is coffee that is made by pressing water with pressure through finely ground coffee beans, and is a small and strong cup.
+Espresso: An espresso is a coffee made by pressing water with pressure through finely-ground coffee beans and a small and strong cup.

-Americano: An Americano is an espresso with boiled water so it has about the same strength as filter coffee, but with an espresso flavor.
+Americano: An Americano is an espresso with boiled water, so it has the same strength as filter coffee, but with an espresso flavor.

 Lungo: This is a coffee where twice as much water is sent through the coffee beans when making an espresso.
 It looks a bit like an Americano, but the difference is that you do not mix with boiling water – but allows the water to pass through the coffee beans.